VinVel/BraveOxygenOSWorkaround/README.md

 The package rename is intended as a workaround for OxygenOS/Oplus builds that block split-screen / flexible-window support for `com.brave.browser` while allowing the same Brave code under another package name.

+The repository is meant to make the workaround reproducible.
+If you fork it, use your own Android signing key and make it clear to users that they are installing an unofficial, user-signed browser build.

+## Licensing

+The scripts and workflow in this repository are licensed under MIT.

+The rebuilt APKs are not MIT-licensed.
+They are repackaged builds of Brave Browser and remain subject to Brave's upstream licenses, including MPL-2.0 and the third-party licenses included in Brave/Chromium.
+Brave trademarks, names, and logos remain property of Brave Software, Inc. These builds are unofficial and not endorsed by Brave.

 ## Workflow